lineality/ai_2024_in_review/README.md

 ...

 ...
+# Overblown Fear, Recreational Fear-Entertainment

 In Retrospect the regulatory-fear stance was completely overblown.
-In a classic AI-Summer over-promising and under-delivering repeat of many times repeated history, people expected the fabric of reality to peel apart and scrambled to lock down science to stem the massive wave of AI...and there was no massive wave; there wasn't even a small wave.
+In a classic AI-Summer over-promising and under-delivering repeat of oft repeated history, people expected the fabric of reality to peel apart and so scrambled to lock down science to staunch the anticipated massive wave of AI...and there was no massive wave; there wasn't even a small wave.

 zero household robot
 zero office robots